wickljas/PES_Board/docs/markdown/servo.md

     servo_D1.enable();
 ```

-- Next, use the following function and statements.
+Next, use the following function and statements.
 These will enable the incremental adjustment of the servo position every one second.
-It is important to ensure that the incremental change in the servo position, i.e., the pulse width, is very small to obtain precise minimum and maximum values.
+It is important to ensure that the incremental change in the servo position, i.e., the pulse width, is relatively small to obtain precise minimum and maximum values.
 Try to find a tradeoff between too large and therefor too long execution time to wait for and too small and therefor not long enough values.

 ```
 // command the servos